MaryMghalu/Mghalu/README.md

 Description

-Here in contains the coding portfolio of Mary Mghalu.
-You will find a number of projects and i have contributed too as well as worked solo on to demonstrate skills and abilities.
+This is my coding portfolio.
+You will find a number of other projects and i have contributed too as well as worked solo on to demonstrate skills and abilities.

 Setup/Installation Requirements